gitlabhq/omnibus-gitlab/doc/maintenance/README.md

 Currently GitLab Omnibus runs PostgreSQL 9.2.18 by default.
 Version 9.6.1 is included as an option for users to manually upgrade.
 The next major release will ship with a newer PostgresQL by default, and will upgrade existing omnibus installations when they are upgraded.

+In order to be able to manually upgrade, please check the folowing:
+* You're currently running the latest version of GitLab and it is working.
+If you recently upgraded, make sure that `gitlab-ctl reconfigure` has successfully run before you proceed.
+* You're using the bundled version of PostgreSQL.
+Look for `postgresql['enable']` to be `true`, commented out, or absent from `/etc/gitlab/gitlab.rb`
+* You haven't already upgraded.
+Running `/opt/gitlab/embedded/bin/psql --version` should print `psql (PostgreSQL) 9.2.18`
+* You will need to have sufficient disk space for two copies of your database.
+Do not attempt to upgrade unless you have enough free space available.
+If the partition where the database resides does not have enough space (default location is `/var/opt/gitlab/postgresql/data`), you can pass the argument `--tmp-dir $DIR` to the command.

 Please note:
-1. This upgrade does require downtime as the database must be down while the upgrade is being performed.
+* This upgrade does require downtime as the database must be down while the upgrade is being performed.
 The length of time entirely depends on the size of your database.
-1. You will need to have sufficient disk space for two copies of your database.
-Do not attempt to upgrade unless you have enough free space available.
-If the partition where the database resides does not have enough space (default location is `/var/opt/gitlab/postgresql/data`), you can pass the argument `--tmp-dir $DIR` to the command.

 To perform the ugprade, run the command: